This post and the repo has been updated on 2019-09-08 to use Clash 1.0.0

 Apparently we are missing some packages.
 Quick search on the missing module, add it as a dependency, repeat, and we get this list of packages that needs to be present as dependencies in

 This is a bit weird, but we will come back to it in a while.

-stack repl --with-ghc clash and sure enough, a prompt pops up, and in addition to the usual GHCi commands we can generate HDL like this:
+stack repl --with-ghc clash and sure enough, a prompt pops up, and in addition to the usual GHCi commands we have new ones like

 If you want to pass flags to